 - corticosteroids, such as budesonide

 - immunomodulators and anti-TNF therapies

 There is only limited research on which foods may help or worsen MC.
-Keeping a food diary can help a person identify and avoid any foods that seem to trigger symptoms.
-People should avoid foods containing any substances that they are intolerant to, such as lactose or gluten.
+Keeping a food diary can help a person identify and avoid foods that seem to trigger symptoms.
+People should avoid foods containing substances they are intolerant to, such as lactose or gluten.

-It is vital to drink plenty of water during episodes of diarrhea to prevent dehydration.
-People with MC may also benefit from reducing their caffeine intake and eating a balanced and healthful diet.
+Drinking plenty of water during episodes of diarrhea is essential to prevent dehydration.
+People with MC may also benefit from reducing their caffeine intake and adapting their diet.
 Quitting smoking and avoiding alcohol may also help.

 If medications or dietary and lifestyle changes are not helping, it is best to speak to a doctor.